X

 Land Use

-Tennessee Department of Transportation (TDOT) has developed a new statewide travel demand model in 2015.
+Tennessee Department of Transportation (TDOT) developed a new statewide travel demand model in 2015.
 While the current travel demand model uses 2010 and 2040 as the base and future year of analysis, no land-use model currently exists to provide additional future year data or ability to scenario planning.
 To strengthen scenario analysis and policy planning the travel demand model will need adequate land use inputs.
 However, currently, there is no statewide land-use model in TN that can be used to generate inputs for the travel demand model.
 This research is to develop a statewide land-use model to obtain (1) accuracy of future year land use forecast that represents long-range transportation improvements and planned zoning, (2) cumulative and indirect effects of transportation projects, (3) evaluation of economic effects of various state and regional policies, (4) land-use changes because of rapid changes in travel behavior owing to emerging technologies, (5) accurate choices of residential locations because of emerging greener and tech-savvy lifestyle choices, and finally (6) facilitation of the land-use model to be integrated with the travel demand model.

 Sponsored by: Tennessee Department of Transportation, 2018-2020.